Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Results and discussion

 \subsection{FM-AFM Observables}

 During approach-retract cycles, the normalized frequency shift $\Delta f/f_0$ and the excess dissipation are recorded as a function of the probe vertical position.
-These signals provide access, in the vicinity of the interface, to the conservative and dissipative components of the sphere interface interaction mediated by the confined liquid film.
+These signals provide access, in the vicinity of the interface, to the conservative and dissipative components of the sphere-interface interaction mediated by the confined liquid film.

 In the bulk hydrodynamic regime, where the interface does not affect the probe motion, both signals vary linearly with the immersion depth due to viscous drag.
 This regime corresponds to hydrodynamic loading by the bulk liquid, whose magnitude depends on the liquid viscosity, density and varies linearly with the penetration depth~\cite{rocheron2022}.
-Other studies have focused on the rheology of simple fluids \cite{Sandoval2015, Xiong2009}, but here we focus on the intrinsic behaviour of the interface.
-Thus, to isolate the interfacial contributions, the hydrodynamic linear background is subtracted from both signals.
-The corrected data are then converted into the real and imaginary components of the complex mechanical impedance, $Z = Z' + iZ''$.
-The real component $Z'$ reflects the elastic response of the interface, while the imaginary component $Z''$ corresponds to viscous dissipation within the liquid film confined between the probe and the interface.
-These components are used throughout this work to characterize interfacial properties under hydrodynamic confinement.
+Other studies have focused on the rheology of simple fluids \cite{Sandoval2015, Xiong2009}, but here we are interested in the response associated with confinement near the interface.
+Thus, to isolate the contribution associated with confinement, the hydrodynamic linear background was subtracted from both signals.
+The corrected data were then converted into the real and imaginary components of the complex mechanical impedance, $Z = Z' + iZ''$.
+In the following, $Z'$ denotes the in-phase component of the measured response, while $Z''$ denotes its dissipative component.
+In liquid-solid systems, these quantities can be directly interpreted within the elastohydrodynamic framework.
+In liquid-liquid systems, however, they should be regarded more cautiously as effective quantities describing the response of the coupled probe-film-interface system under hydrodynamic confinement.